 “Our parents held back a good 25 percent of each vintage.
 We owe our incredible wine library to their restraint and foresight.
 We delight in being able to pour our visitors a beautifully aged Napa Cab that’s in its third decade and still going strong.”

-About Seavey, Jim says: “I delight in the rugged terraces and steep vineyards here, which provide constant opportunities to refine our cultivation methods, And in our small team’s relentless pursuit of crafting unmistakable, world-class wines.”
-Jim is also passionate about wine education and produces an informative and entertaining Inside Winemaking Podcast.
+Jim has been Seavey’s winemaker since 2011 after stints at Robert Mondavi Winery and Stag’s Leap Wine Cellars as well as a Master’s Degree in Viticulture and Enology from UC Davis.
+Now with a dozen years of legendary Seavey wines to his credit, Jim has proven himself an elite winemaker whose artistry and skill continue to evolve and reach new heights with every new vintage.
+About Seavey, Jim says: “I delight in the rugged terraces and steep vineyards here, which provide constant opportunities to refine our cultivation methods, and in our small team’s relentless pursuit of crafting unmistakable, world-class wines.”
+Jim is also passionate about wine education and produces the Inside Winemaking Podcast.

 A native of Bordeaux, Philippe Melka grew up intrigued by the intricacies of the land around him.
 Arriving in Napa Valley to study wine in 1991, the region’s soil proved to be a revelation for him.
 For the past 15 years, Melka has served as a winemaking consultant for some of Napa’s most highly regarded properties, including Vineyard 29, Hundred Acre, Dana Estates, Gemstone Vineyard and Lail Vineyards.
 Melka is recognized as one of the wine industry’s leading winemakers: Robert Parker named him one of the world’s nine most important winemakers, while Food & Wine declared him “winemaker of the year” in 2005.